Mediterranean Food Fine Dining in Dallas

-Modern and Upscale, Gorji’s New Mediterranean Cuisine emphasizes flavor, not tradition.
+Modern and Upscale, Gorji’s New Mediterranean Food emphasizes flavor, not tradition.

-The changing mediterranean cuisine fine dining menu includes dishes like escargot in pomodoro, baby eggplant with gorgonzola, duck breast with red plums, pan-seared quail legs with white wine pomegranate reduction, lamb tongue crostini as well as mezzo with hummus, tabbouleh, tzatziki, dolmas and other specials.
-But unlike other mediterranean restaurants there is no tahini in that hummus.
+The changing New Mediterranean Cuisine menu at Gorji restaurant includes dishes like escargot in Pomodoro sauce, duck breast with red plums, pan-seared quail legs with white wine pomegranate reduction, and lamb tongue crostini.
+D Magazine wrote about the lamb brain paté, trout yogurt, venison tenderloin, and baby eggplants with gorgonzola and Arrabiata sauce.
+There is a mezzo with hummus, tabbouleh, tzatziki, dolmas, and other specials.
+But unlike other Mediterranean restaurants, there is no tahini in that hummus.
 Instead, an imaginative, personal, and highly memorable take on enhancing natural flavors.

-A curated boutique wine list includes domestics and international offerings from Turkey, Israel, Lebanon, Spain and France
+A curated boutique wine list includes domestics and international offerings from Turkey, Israel, Lebanon, Spain, France, and others.

-Paper City Dallas: Chef Gorji takes the best elements and essence from the Mediterranean cuisine and melds them into simple, but flavorful, exquisitely crafted dishes.
-Think, escargot in a pomodoro, Gorgonzola mushroom sauce, and baby eggplant stuffed with Gorgonzola dolce in an arrabbiata style sauce.
+Paper City Dallas: No-Tipping Restaurant Shakes Up the Dallas Food Scene Chef’s Crazy Idea Works Wonders at this Underrated Top Spot.
+Chef Gorji takes the best elements and essence from the Mediterranean cuisine and melds them into simple, but flavorful, exquisitely crafted dishes.
+Think, escargot in a Pomodoro, Gorgonzola mushroom sauce, and baby eggplant stuffed with Gorgonzola dolce in an arrabbiata style sauce.
 Followed by Texas wild boar tenderloin with sea scallops and Gorgonzola gnocchi with grilled Campari tomatoes.
 And for dessert, you ask?
-A provocative beer-float — vanilla bean ice cream drenched in an dark Israeli stout beer.
+A provocative beer-float — vanilla bean ice cream drenched in aa dark Israeli stout beer.
 Delicious is an understatement — if I could swim in it, I would.

-Eater 38 Essential Restaurants “… Canary By Gorji has been keeping it real in the northerly parts of Dallas for more than a decade.
-Start off with a plate of delicate baby eggplants stuffed with gorgonzola and topped with pomodoro sauce, then treat yo’ self to Gorji’s epic paella made with rabbit, chorizo, mussels, and shrimp.”
+Eater 38 Essential Restaurants “… Gorji has been keeping it real in the northerly parts of Dallas for more than a decade.
+Start off with a plate of delicate baby eggplants stuffed with gorgonzola and topped with Pomodoro sauce, then treat yo’ self to Gorji’s epic paella made with rabbit, chorizo, mussels, and shrimp.”

 D magazine calls this small, Dallas restaurant “one of the most underrated in town”.
 Chef Gorji’s brand of mostly-Mediterranean-with-a-touch-of-Texas-style food is distinctively different from other global menus.”
 The review goes on to say that “..
 Gorji’s food, is clean and naturally delicious.”